ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 When a block receives a set of inputs, it determines how it is activated based on the value of their sum.
 Blocks with a single configurable keybind, except the gyro stabilizer and hue light panels, additionally use the absolute value before interpreting it, which makes both signs equivalent.
 The resulting value represents the percentage of power that whatever it activates will use, applied to the value set in its settings as a multiplier (if applicable).
 Values modified for each block are in table \ref{table:InputValueBlocks}.
 Some important notes:

 - For hinges/wings the rotation speed depends on the max angle set in their settings and not on the angle achieved with the input value, resulting in faster speeds with fractional input values for the same final angle
-- Due to a bug, fractional inputs in hinges/wings result in angles way lower than they should be.
+- By default, the response of hinges/wings to fractional inputs is not linear, resulting in smaller angles.
 See appendix \nameref{InputValueMultiplier} for more information
 - Due to a bug, close to 0 inputs in servos with hold position also result in lower speeds as well.
 See appendix \nameref{InputValueSpeed} for more information
 - For rotating servos, an angle of "infinity" actually represents $360$ degrees
 - For the gyro stabilizer, it only works with disabled by default, and negative values make it stabilize in the opposite direction